[Tips for architectural photography explained] I took some photos after moving my office

 If the room is dim and dark, it's hard to convey the room's charm

-Therefore, if it is daytime, opening the curtains to let light in and take photos in an environment with sufficient light.
+Therefore, during the daytime,opening the curtains to let in some lightand take photos in an environment where there is sufficient light in the room.

 For example, the photo below shows indirect lighting shining on the drinks to create an ambiance